 ATC and each Trail club have a signed memorandum of understanding (MOU) that defines those responsibilities and formalizes the relationship between ATC and the club.
-(Trail Club-ATC MOUs are included by region in Appendix F).
+(A sample Trail Club-ATC MOU is included in Appendix F).
 The MOUs apply only to those activities of the clubs that are related to the management of the Appalachian Trail and its corridor, and outline basic Trail club responsibilities as follows: